jonheller1/gcatdb/readme.md

 		UNState: The presence of brackets is stored in PAY_IS_REGISTERERD.
 (The asterisk can be inferred with other columns.)
 	Launch
 		Group nested values are separated into the tables LAUNCH_PAYLOAD_ORG and LAUNCH_INVESTIGATOR.
+	Engine
+		Since there are no decent primary keys, each row is given a unique and meaningless E_ID as the primary key.

 TODO: how to install, etc